 - In the case of a lost or stolen device, the most viable option would be to wipe the device remotely.

 In some cases, the device settings allow the user to set up an automatic wipe of the device if there is “X” amount of failed login attempts.
 This can be advantageous in the case of unauthorized access to a mobile device.

 Security risks are faced and dealt with every single day.
 The security policies you put into place could determine the safety of your business, your employees, and your clients.
 Information can be dangerous if misused, and with these suggestions in place, you can begin to build a very viable mobile device policy for your company.
-TCS, can keep you up to date with all of IT’s best security practices.
-To learn more about a secure mobile device policy for your company fill our the form below or call us at 336.804.8449.
+Total Computer Solutions, can keep you up to date with all of IT’s best security practices.
+To learn more about a secure mobile device policy for your company fill our the form here or call us at 336.804.8449.